stealthybox/crio-nix/slides.md

 - Containers revolutionized virtualization by combining lightweight isolation with packaging capabilities.
 - They bundle applications and dependencies into portable, reproducible units.
+- Huge Cloud Native ecosystem build upon the core primitive.
 - But are we fully leveraging their potential?
+- We often build containers in a layered fashion, do we have to?

 ::: notes
 @Tom: